-MSc students of the Nature Management programme learn about management and sustainable development of nature and landscapes on the basis of knowledge of biology, ecology, human needs and legislation related to nature and the environment
+MSc students of the Nature Management programme at the University of Copenhagen learn about management and sustainable development of nature and landscapes based on knowledge of biology, ecology, human needs and legislation related to nature and the environment.

 The two-year interdisciplinary MSc programme in Nature Management qualifies you to work with administration, management and planning in municipalities, ministries and agencies in Denmark, in the EU or internationally.
-It also qualifies you to work as consultant in private companies or in NGO's.
+It also qualifies you to work as a consultant in private companies or in NGO's.
 Or you can start a career in science and research.

-The programme includes three general areas:
+The programme includes three general pillars:

-In the course of the study programme, you will also learn to integrate the three areas and prepare sustainable overall solutions.
+In the course of the study programme, you will also learn how to integrate the three areas and prepare sustainable overall solutions.

 The programme offers many career opportunities, and you can work within a number of different areas.